Today’s Wonder of the Day was inspired by Mees. Mees Wonders, “How do pets exercise” Thanks for WONDERing with us, Mees!

-Starting out, you might want to play with your pet for 15-20 minutes at a time.
+Just like humans, pets likely will need to start out slowly.
+Over time, they will get fit and be able to exercise for longer periods of time.
+You might start by playing with your pet for 15-20 minutes at a time.
 Gradually, you can turn those play sessions into several 30-minute walks or jogs each week.
 If your pet is especially active, you can extend those sessions to an hour or longer.

 Of course, some pets, such as cats, may not be easy to take for a walk or a run.
 These pets still need exercise, though.
 Don’t underestimate the value of vigorous indoor play, such as games of chase, for these types of pets.

 As you exercise with your pet, here are some things to keep in mind:

 Make sure your pet has plenty of water before, during, and after exercising.
 Just like you, they need to stay hydrated.